-Gwede Mantashe currently serves as the Minister of Mineral Resources.
+Gwede Mantashe served as Minister of Mineral Resources (2018 - 2019).
 He is the National Chairperson of the ANC and he is also a former chairperson of the SACP.
 Gwede Mantashe was born in 1955 in the village of Lower Cala in the Transkei (now Eastern Cape).
 He studied at Unisa in 1997 and completed a B.Com Honours degree in 2002.
-He also acquired a Masters degree from the University of Witwatersrand (Wits) in 2008.
+He also acquired a Master's degree from the University of Witwatersrand (Wits) in 2008.

 Attended 0 meetings